tiburona/likhtik_scripts/spike_data_processing/README.md

 these modules have parents and children.
 For example, in the spike module, a Period's parent is a Unit, and its children are Events.
 Values for plots are calculated on objects, averaging over their children; values for csv files

 The Context class is defined in [context.py](context.py).
-It keeps track of state variables like `data_opts`, `neuron_type` and `period_type` and notifies subscribers when they change.
+It keeps track of state variables like `calc_opts`, `neuron_type` and `period_type` and notifies subscribers when they change.
 Each of the three types of data, spike, lfp, and behavior, has a top level experiment class, which subscribes to notifications of context changes and updates its descendants when necessary.
 For example, when the current `neuron_type` changes to 'IN', the spike experiment will be notified and call a function on all the animals in the experiment to change the constituents of their `children` property to be just IN's.
-This tends to me more important for making graphs and figures, which aggregate data by category, as opposed to csv files. `data_opts` also contains state variables that require updating; units update their constituent periods depending on which events are indicated for inclusion by `data_opts`.
+This tends to me more important for making graphs and figures, which aggregate data by category, as opposed to csv files. `calc_opts` also contains state variables that require updating; units update their constituent periods depending on which events are indicated for inclusion by `calc_opts`.

-Another module which builds on the content of `data_opts` is [data.py](data.py).
-Most classes in the app inherit from `Base`, and nearly every class that is a data representation (e.g. `Period`, `LFPAnimal`) inherits from Data. (`TimeBin` is the sole exception).  `Base` contains property methods for accessing aspects of the data_opts or for setting/getting aspects of the context.
-For example, the `data_type` key in the `data_opts` dict is what informs the program what set of operations it's about to do.
-When `data_type` is set to 'power', for instance, the `data` property on any object will return that objects `get_power` method (or raise an error if it does not exist).
+Another module which builds on the content of `calc_opts` is [data.py](data.py).
+Most classes in the app inherit from `Base`, and nearly every class that is a data representation (e.g. `Period`, `LFPAnimal`) inherits from Data. (`TimeBin` is the sole exception).  `Base` contains property methods for accessing aspects of the calc_opts or for setting/getting aspects of the context.
+For example, the `calc_type` key in the `calc_opts` dict is what informs the program what set of operations it's about to do.
+When `calc_type` is set to 'power', for instance, the `data` property on any object will return that objects `get_power` method (or raise an error if it does not exist).
 The same for 'psth', 'mrl', etc.
 `Data` contains methods for establishing hierarchical relationships among data representations and for doing standard calculations (like calculating data means and standard deviations over an object's children.)